SaturnXIII/Badusb-metasploit-windows/README.md

 how to do ? create a new directory in github paste your file "payload.exe" publish.
 Then right click on your payload copy the link then paste it in "link"

 ![image](https://user-images.githubusercontent.com/103066353/167156636-3eb61b59-4d15-4845-b534-db2e4321f745.png)

+> This project is for educational and ethical purposes only.
+Any illegal or malicious use is strictly prohibited.
+The author assumes no responsibility for any misuse.
+Use only in controlled environments and with proper authorization.